December 16, 2019 | Abby Caviness

 - A blood glucose test (fasting or random)

-- Blood or skin tests to determine food allergies
+- Blood or skin tests to determine food allergies or sensitivities

 Nevertheless, occasional fatigue after a big meal is likely the result of overeating and increased production of serotonin.
 Thus, there is no reason to worry.
 On the other hand, if your grogginess continues and inhibits you from living a healthy life, you may want to consult your health care provider for help.